-The alcoholic beverage products are being marketed and distributed through 20 sales offices nationwide that supply to hypermarkets, supermarkets, wholesalers, traders, grocery outlets, convenient stores, and neighborhood stores.
-Products are not sold to restaurants or bars directly but are coursed through industrial dealers.
+The alcoholic beverage products are being marketed and distributed locally through 21 sales offices nationwide that supply to hypermarkets, supermarkets, wholesalers, traders, grocery outlets, convenient stores, and local neighborhood small sari-sari, stores.
+It employs a sales force of approximately 1,000 sales personnel and has a direct delivery service for over 112,500 accounts (more than 100,000 of which consist of sari-sari stores) with a fleet of more than 270 direct sales vehicles.
 Direct sales units comprising cash vans and saturation units are being used to cover sari-sari stores across the country.
-Cash vans sell directly to these small retailers on a cash-only basis, where the average transaction is for two cases.
+Cash vans sell directly to these small retailers on a cash-only basis.